Analysis | Trump’s most blatant politically motivated firings

 In explaining Krebs’s firing Tuesday night, Trump said: “The recent statement by Chris Krebs on the security of the 2020 Election was highly inaccurate, in that there were massive improprieties and fraud — including dead people voting, Poll Watchers not allowed into polling locations, ‘glitches’ in the voting machines which changed votes from Trump to Biden, late voting, and many more.
 Therefore, effective immediately, Chris Krebs has been terminated as Director of the Cybersecurity and Infrastructure Security Agency.”

-None of these theories about widespread fraud have been substantiated.
+None of these theories about widespread fraud has been substantiated.
 Krebs was the rare official in Trump’s orbit who was willing to say so explicitly — most have simply declined to subscribe to the claims and spoken broadly about making sure the election was secure.
 And Krebs got canned explicitly because of that.

 A trio of inspectors general